retentioneering/retentioneering-tools/docs/source/clustering.rst

 Trajectories vectorization
 ==========================

 Each user trajectory is represented as a sequence of events.
 Before we apply any ML algorithms to users dataset we need a way how to convert each user trajectory from a sequence of events to a numerical vector.
-This field of ML learning very actively was developed in applications for text processing.
-This is actually similar to analysis of discrete user trajectories of behavioural logs.
-In text processing task each text document (in our case - user trajectory) consist of descrete words (in our case - event names) and we need to convert text to numerial values.
+This field of ML learning extensively was developed in applications for text processing.
+Text analysis in some sense is similar to analysis of discrete user trajectories of behavioural logs.
+In text processing each text document (in our case - user trajectory) consist of descrete words (in our case - event names) and we need to convert text to numerial values.
-In Retentioneering we support three popular vectorizers: count, frequency and tfidf.
 Let's work through some examples.

 Function rete.extract_features() returns a dataframe of vectorized user trajectories: